 While every effort has been made to choose quality products that install with ease, cutting and fitting will be required during installation.
 All samples and photos required cutting and fitting to create the finished product.
 Some stone types may require more cutting and fitting than others.
 It is recommended that cutting and fitting be done with a wet or dustless saw to reduce dust and potentially harmful airborne contaminates that may be present in natural stone.

 Should natural stone veneer be sealed?

 Many factors contribute to determining whether your job should be sealed.
 In most cases, it is not necessary to seal natural thin stone.
 Certain more porous stones do benefit from a coat of sealer in high exposure areas.
 If sealing is required or desired, the use of a breathable sealer is required.
 Before applying any sealer, the sealer manufacturer should be consulted to verify compatibility and applicability for your project.

 Are color variations and/or mineral deposits present in the stone?

 Because Old World Stone Veneer is a product of nature, color variations should be expected.
 While every effort has been made to create photos, brochures, and samples that accurately depict the color range, due to limitations on printing and photographic technology, as well as limited amount of space on sample boards, variations should be expected.
 Most stone types will have a larger color and size range than can be displayed in photos and samples.
 Additionally, changes within the quarries themselves can lead to variations over time as raw material changes in different areas in the quarries.
-Additional mineral deposits may be present in some stones and not others.
+Mineral deposits may be present in some stones and not others.
 These mineral deposits lend to the beauty of the stone, but they can also lead to greater color variations, rust, or other discolorations over time.
 Old World Stone Veneer and its dealers cannot be responsible for natural variations or mineral deposits within the stone.

 How can natural stone be cleaned?